Everything about paper shredders

 Strip-cut, cross-cut or micro-cut

 Not all paper shredders produce the same cut.
-In other words, not every shredder makes the same size of the particle.
+In other words, not every shredder is the same size of the particle.
 That’s why paper shredders are categorized into three types to differentiate them from each other:

 - Strip-cut or Ribbon-cut or Spaghetti-cut or Straight-cut